andy-joy-25/ML-Based-MICHD-Prediction/README.md

 # Machine Learning System for the Prediction of MICHD

+Team **MagicaL**: Anand Choudhary, Juan Garcia Giraldo, Luca Sbicego

-Git repository containing the implementation for the proposed solution described in 'Unveiling the Heart’s Secrets: Leveraging Machine Learning for the Prediction of MICHD', a classification-based model for predicting whether a given person would develop Myocardial Infarction or Coronary Heart Disease (MICHD) using health-related data.
+Git repository containing the implementation for the proposed solution described in '[Unveiling the Heart’s Secrets: Leveraging Machine Learning for the Prediction of MICHD](https://drive.google.com/file/d/1YQrS0y6cRY4-b7E3k-1GNGEt2KNzXGsC/view?usp=sharing)', a classification-based model for predicting whether a given person would develop Myocardial Infarction or Coronary Heart Disease (MICHD) using health-related data.

 ## Recreating predictions
 To recreate our best-performing model, please modify the ``DATA_PATH`` variable, which points to the dataset folder (containing ``x_train.csv,`` ``x_test.csv,`` and ``y_train.csv``).
 The ``run.py`` script will take approximately 4 minutes to perform data cleaning and preprocessing, and an additional 4 minutes to train our ensemble model.